 Where a project is confidential the written reports should be clearly marked on the front page "Commercial-in- Confidence" and also on each page of the document.
 Adding this wording to the Header and/or Footer of the main document would achieve this.
-The SBMS Honours Administrator should be made aware of confidentiality requirement so that the necessary forms can be provided to examiners and at the seminars.
+Please ensure SBMS Honours Administrator is aware of confidentiality requirements.
+In consultation with your primary supervisor you will be responsible to manage the commercial-in-confidence within your Proposal and Research Outcomes Seminars.
+These seminars will be delivered in a public forum.